arthuroe/fp/README.md

   - To install the virtual environment wrapper `mkvirtualenv` you can follow [this](https://jamie.curle.io/installing-pip-virtualenv-and-virtualenvwrapper-on-os-x).
   - `$ mkvirtualenv --py=python3 fp`

+- Copy `.env.sample` into `.env` in the fp which is the base folder of the project.
+You should adjust it according to your own local settings.

 - Setup postgresql database

   - `$ create a database`